Ahmadk-g/Codeinsitute-PP1/README.md

 ### Features Left to Implement

 - An extra file input in the order form for a 2D image drawn and uploaded by the user, enabling us to transform it into a 3D model.
-- A payment facility for users to make payments for the product."
+- Payement methods and prices.
+- Adress for delivery.
 - Subscribe to newsletter checkbox.
 - Add iframe in contact page of address.